Have you ever sat down to start a new writing project only to find yourself sitting there, hours later, staring idly at the blank page?

-First you have to figure out why your muse failed to show up.
+First, figure out why your muse failed to show up.
 Here are some reasons mine runs off and hides:

-- I’m not into this particular project and neither is she.
+- I’m not into this particular project, and neither is she.

 - The muse’s secret entrance is blocked by my stress, fatigue, or hunger.

-- She’s put her time in for the day and has clocked out (the well’s run dry).
+- She’s put in her time for the day and has clocked out (the well’s run dry).

 Once I recognize the problem, it’s a little easier to cope with the muse’s absence.
 I still miss her, but now that I know why she’s a no-show, I’m ready to forge ahead without her.

 You see, the secret to facing the blank page without the muse is sheer willpower.
 You achieve this by getting into the right frame of mind and convincing your brain that it can, in fact, function without the muse.
 I do this by telling myself any or all of the following: